velocitatem/raccoon/README.md

 ## How does it work?

-To use the Prompt Stress-Test, simply follow these steps:
+To use the Prompt Stress-Test, you can use our [web app](https://llm-cps.streamlit.app/) or simply follow these steps:

 1. Configure `run.py` with your evaluation method.
 2. Run `cps.py`.